coelacant1/ProxmoxScripts/Utilities/Utilities.md

 Usage: __prompt_keep_installed_packages__
 Example Output: If the user chooses "No", the output is: "Removing the packages installed in this session..." followed by "Packages removed."
 Output: Removes packages if user says "No", otherwise does nothing.

+Prompts.sh/__ensure_dependencies__: Verifies that the specified commands exist and installs them if missing (optionally without prompting).
+Usage: __ensure_dependencies__ [--auto-install] [--quiet] jq sshpass
+Example Output: If jq is missing, the output includes: "Installing missing dependency 'jq'..."
+Output: Installs or confirms dependencies and tracks packages added this session.

+Prompts.sh/__require_root_and_proxmox__: Convenience helper that ensures the script is run as root on a Proxmox node.
+Usage: __require_root_and_proxmox__
+Output: Exits if the current user is not root or the host lacks `pveversion`.

 ## Queries.sh